Photo: Martin Falbisoner / Wikimedia Commons

 Price: €180–600/night | Location: Prijeko Street 22, Old Town

-Prijeko Palace (on the Prijeko Street, the most atmospheric alley in Old Town Dubrovnik) is the finest budget-luxury option within the walls — the extraordinary stone interiors (the original 16th-century building), the excellent service, and the extraordinary position on the street that is the most concentrated restaurant row in Old Town.
+Prijeko Palace (on the Prijeko Street, the most atmospheric alley in Old Town Dubrovnik) is the top budget-luxury option within the walls — stone interiors in the original 16th-century building, excellent service, and a position on the street that is the most concentrated restaurant row in Old Town.

 Ploče: The Luxury Zone